DV

 What is the difference between SCHD and SDY?

-SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SDY (SPDR S&P Dividend ETF) tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach.
+SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index, while SDY (SPDR S&P Dividend ETF) tracks S&P High Yield Dividend Aristocrats Index with a dividend approach.
 They are issued by Schwab and State Street respectively.

 Can I hold both SCHD and SDY?